 Humanly Possible: Seven Hundred Years of Humanist Freethinking, Inquiry, and Hope

-Originally published in The Journal Gazette on August 4, 2023.
+The following was originally published in The Journal Gazette on August 4, 2023.

 By the measure of history, the cycle of cynicism gripping our culture is not fatal.
 While painful, we are not the first to grapple with such a plague of the heart, mind and soul.